rokath/tip/docs/TipUserManual.md

 The TiP approach is more generic, meaning, not to depend on a specific data structure but to expect some data structure usable for compression.

+[21/02, 10:01] Thomas Höhenleitner: The TiP approach is more generic, meaning, not to depend on a specific data structure but to expect some data structure usable for compression.

+If there is a buffer of, let's say 20 bytes, we can consider it as a 20-digit number with 256 ciphers.
+To free like 8 characters for special usage, we could transform the 20~256 cipher number into a 21~248 ciphers number.
+[21/02, 10:27] Thomas Höhenleitner: This transformation is possible but very computing intensive because of many divisions by 248, or a different base number.
+So this is no solution for small MCUs.
+[21/02, 10:34] Thomas Höhenleitner: But a division by 128 is cheap.
+If we transform the 256 base into a 128 base, we only need to perform a shift operation.
+This way we get 128 special characters to use for compressing and framing.
+[21/02, 10:39] Thomas Höhenleitner: That is the idea behind TiP: Find the 127 most common pattern in similar sample data and assign the IDs 1-127 to them.
+This is done once offline and the generated ID table gets part of the tiny packer code as well as for the tiny unpacker code.
+[21/02, 10:47] Thomas Höhenleitner: At runtime the actual buffer is searched for matching patterns from the ID table beginning with the longest ones.
+All these found patterns get replaced by the IDs then.
+All unreplacable bytes are collected into one separate buffer and "shifted by 1" to free their MSBs.
+These are collected also in only 7-bit bytes.
+Then all these
+[21/02, 13:54] Thomas Höhenleitner: N unreplacable bytes occupy N*8 bits.
+These are distributed onto N*8/7 7-bit bytes, all having the MSBit set.
+This way we have no zeros in the result and we can distinguish bytes carrying unreplacable bits from ID bytes, which replaced patterns.
+[21/02, 14:03] Thomas Höhenleitner: After replacing all found patterns with their IDs, which all have MSBit=0, the unreplacable bytes are replaced with the bit-reordered unreplacable bytes, having MSBit=1.

 https://jwakely.github.io/pkg-gcc-latest/